Flakka Drug Effects & Addiction

 What Is Flakka?

-What is flakka, and why are drug enforcement officials and public safety officers so concerned about its growing popularity?
-Derived from a Spanish slang term for “skinny girl” (la flaca), flakka is a stimulant that is highly potent, widely available, and cheap.
-Flakka is also known on the streets as “$5 insanity”, as well as “gravel”, particularly because of the appearance of its granular, gray crystals.
-The low cost of flakka makes it highly accessible.4
+Derived from a Spanish slang term for “skinny girl” (la flaca), flakka is a manmade (or “synthetic”), highly potent, widely available, and cheap stimulant drug.
+Flakka is also known on the streets as “$5 insanity” and “gravel,” particularly because of its granular crystalline appearance.
+The low cost of flakka makes it highly accessible.2–4

-Medical experts still do not know how this substance can affect a person physically or psychologically over time.
+Medical experts still do not know how flakka and other bath salts can affect a person physically or psychologically over time.
 The lack of clinical data on the long-term impact of flakka makes its rapid spread across the country even more troubling.

 Where Does Flakka Come From?